salesfly/salesfly-go/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Objectia is a registered trademark of [UAB Salesfly](https://www.salesfly.com).
+Salesfly is a registered trademark of [UAB Salesfly](https://www.salesfly.com).